MicrosoftDocs/azure-management-docs/articles/container-registry/quickstart-connected-registry-portal.md

 ---
-title: Quickstart - Create connected registry using the portal
+title: Quickstart - Create Connected Registry Using the Portal
 description: Use Azure portal to create a connected Azure container registry resource that can synchronize images and other artifacts with the cloud registry. ms.topic: quickstart ms.date: 10/31/2023